Wednesday, June 26, 2013

 Blackouts

-Jack passes out twice but has some curious way about doing this.
-Not very convincing to say at least, because he drops out after all the action's already finished.
-This gets even more peculiar (not to say ridiculous) second time around because (1) he's beaten for a whole minute by two "professional" thugs.
-He than manages to (2) free himself, (3) beats the living shit out of both those assholes and their boss, (4) drives home and then passes out in the elevator on his way up to his apartment.
+Jack passes out twice, but has a peculiar way of doing so.
+Not very convincing, to say the least, because he drops out after all the action's already finished.
+This gets even more peculiar (not to say ridiculous) the second time around because (1) he's beaten for a whole minute by two "professional" thugs.
+He then manages to (2) free himself, (3) beat the living shit out of both those assholes and their boss, (4) drive home and then pass out in the elevator on his way up to his apartment.

 Title: